 So it’s the scene idea, not the details.
 These statements should be simple and to the point.
 Some basic examples of scene ideas:

 Note that there are not moment-by-moment details in any of these descriptions.
 They are summations of the entire scene, not its parts.
 We consider the examples above to be simple and effective Scene Summaries.
 That being said, there are no strict rules.
 As can be seen in the Star Wars example below, Scene Summaries can include more details if you choose.

 It’s vital to make sure each scene has a purpose.
 You should be able to cite a reason to include it in the screenplay, a justification for it’s being there.
 Statements like “it’s cool,” or “I just like it” don’t prove a scene’s value to a story.
 “It introduces an important character,” or “it’s needed for the Protagonist to find the next clue,” or “it takes the Protagonist’s relationship with the love interest to the next level” are all good potential purposes a scene could have.
 Basically, you should be able to defend the scene’s importance to the story and the need for it to be there.
 If you can’t then it’s best to leave it out.

-And speaking of leaving things out, if you feel that some of the contributions are not necessary or relevant to the story, Open Screenplay provides a “Vote to Not Include” voting option for each scene in the Scene Outline.
+And speaking of leaving things out, while collaborating with others on the platform, if you feel that some of the contributions are not necessary or relevant to the story, Open Screenplay provides a “Vote Not to Include” voting option for each scene in the Scene Outline.
 Obviously there are infinite possibilities for choices of how any particular story can be told, so this function not only helps weed out extraneous scene ideas but also will help the community ensure the best, most appropriate, and most exciting scene choices.
 For more information on how this works, please refer to the tutorial on How Voting Works.

 Try not to over think this step.
 We’re shooting for a helpful, efficient list of everything that happens in our story.